-Alison Taylor is Professor in the Department of Educational Policy Studies and Director of Community Service-Learning at the University of Alberta.
-Her research focuses on the broad topics of youth school-to-work transitions and work-based learning.
-Sub-topics include high school apprenticeship programs, transitions of Aboriginal youth, and temporary foreign workers.
-She has published on these topics in such publications as: Journal of Education and Work, Journal of Youth Studies, Canadian Journal of Sociology, Citizenship Studies, and Globalisation, Societies and Education.
-She also co-edited Challenging transitions in learning and work: Reflections on policy and practice (Sense publishing, 2010) with Peter Sawchuk.
+Alison Taylor is Professor in the Educational Studies at the University of British Columbia.
+Her research focuses on the broad topics of youth school-to-work transitions and experiential learning.
+Sub-topics include university students and term-time work, community-engaged learning, high school apprenticeship programs, and temporary foreign workers.
+She has published on these topics in such publications as: Journal of Education and Work, Educational Studies, Journal of Youth Studies, Canadian Journal of Sociology, Citizenship Studies, and Globalisation, Societies and Education.
+Her most recent book is Vocational Education in Canada (Oxford, 2016).

-Her contribution to On the Move will focus on work/education and mobility ‘choices’ of youth apprentices, temporary foreign workers, and First Nation and Métis workers in Alberta.
+Her contribution to On the Move focuses on work, education and mobility of Métis community members in Alberta (with Tracy Friedel).

 Taylor, A. (online 2020).
 Community-university engagement: From chasm to chiasm.
 Educational Studies.
 DOI: 10.1080/00131946.2020.1757449